jjbergman/iliaslatina/IL-translation.md

 676 His faithful comrades take him away from the bloodshed and support his faltering body.

-677 Hector wildly ran amok and terrified the enemy's lines with his violent sting.
+677 Hector ran about in a frenzy and terrified the enemy's lines with his deadly sword.

 679 The Danaans were thrown into confusion by the deaths of their men and turned back.
 The troops swiftly fled to their camp and reinforced the gates by putting down more oak.

-682 But the Phrygians began siege, since the Greeks were trapped within their ramparts.
+682 But the Phrygians sieged the camp, since the Greeks were trapped within their ramparts.
 They keep watch on the walls and set them on fire.

 684 The rest of the Trojan youth spread themselves out in the fields and indulged in wine to relax their minds from worry.